timescale/pgai/README.md

 ### Search your data using vector and semantic search

-pgai exposes a set of functions to directly interact with the llm models through SQL, this allows you to do semantic search directly in your database:
+pgai exposes a set of functions to directly interact with the llm models through SQL, enabling you to do semantic search directly in your database:

 ```sql
 SELECT
    chunk,